juntang-zhuang/GSAM/README.md

 ![](img/gsam_algo.png)
 ![](img/gsam_results.png)
 ## How to use GSAM in code
-For readability the essential code is marked in green (at a cost of an extra "+" sign at the beginning of line).
+For readability the essential code is highlighted (at a cost of an extra "+" sign at the beginning of line).
 Please ignore the beginning "+" when using GSAM in your project.
 Each step of code is marked with notes, please read before using.

 ```diff
 # import GSAM class and scheduler